bradford-hamilton/Ruby-On-Quails/guides/source/form_helpers.md

 ### Select Boxes for Dealing with Models

-In most cases form controls will be tied to a specific database model and as you might expect Rails provides helpers tailored for that purpose.
+In most cases form controls will be tied to a specific database model and as you might expect Quails provides helpers tailored for that purpose.
 Consistent with other form helpers, when dealing with models you drop the `_tag` suffix from `select_tag`:

 ```ruby
 # controller: